Removing the Baseboard Before Installation of Hardwood Floors

 To remove the baseboard, begin by slicing any caulk that may be sealing the baseboard with your wall.
 Wedge enough of an opening to slide your pry bar behind the baseboard.
 Once your pry bar is secure, place the scrap piece of wood above/behind the pry bar.
 The block of wood will act as a buffer between the pry bar and your wall and will help protect your wall from any possible damage.
 Next, gently pry and work down the length of the baseboard to slowly loosen from the wall.
 When you get to an area of increased resistance (most likely from a nail), pry slowly until you feel the nail has been removed from the wall.
 Take your time and work throughout the entire length of the baseboard.
 You do not want to remove one side before the other; this can cause damage to the molding.

-Pro Tip: If you number each piece of the baseboard and the wall it came off of, after the new flooring is installed it can be easily be matched.
+Pro Tip: If you number each piece of the baseboard, and the wall it came off of after the new flooring is installed, it can be easily matched.

 Why would I want to leave the baseboards on?

-If you have decided you do not want to remove the baseboards molding you can follow these steps.
+If you have decided you do not want to remove the baseboard moldings, you can follow these steps.

 When installing wood flooring you are required to leave an expansion gap of approx the thickness of the flooring around the edges of the room.
 This gap will help ensure your flooring has enough room to expand and contract throughout the seasons.

-Install the base shoe/quarter round molding over the expansion gap created by your new hardwood flooring.
+Install the base shoe/quarter-round molding over the expansion gap created by your new hardwood flooring.
 When attaching the base shoe/quarter round, nail the molding into the bottom of the existing baseboard and not into the flooring itself.
-Fill any nail holes and apply any touch up as needed.
+Fill any nail holes and apply any touch-ups as needed.